Barankin-Type Bound for Constrained Parameter Estimation: Example: DOA estimation for constant modulus discrete signal

 \section{Example: DOA estimation for constant modulus discrete signal}

 We begin this section by presenting the model and parametric constraints in Subsection \ref{subsec:Model and constrained setting}.
-Then, we present the CML estimator and the corresponding performance bounds in Subsection \ref{subsec:CML estimator and performance bounds}.
+Then, we present the CML estimator and the unbiasedness requirements in Subsection \ref{subsec:CML estimator}, where the corresponding performance bounds are presented in Subsection \ref{performance_bounds_sim_subsec}.
 The numerical results are presented in Subsection \ref{subsec:Numerical results}.
+For brevity of this section, we remove the arguments of vector/matrix functions, except for specific derivations/functions where the arguments are necessary.